 The Core curriculum is designed to provide each CU Denver undergraduate student with a high quality general education, based on a liberal arts and sciences foundation.
 Core courses develop multiple literacies, stimulate critical thinking, expand sensitivity to diversity, and encourage students to understand their role in a rapidly changing global environment.
 The Core Curriculum Oversight Committee (CCOC), an elected body of faculty from each of the seven downtown schools and colleges, is responsible for implementing, maintaining, and coordinating these courses on behalf of the students and faculty.
-Leadership of the CCOC is supported by Joann Brennan, Interim Associate Vice Chancellor for Faculty Affairs, Provost Office.
-Megan Backstrom, Program Coordinator Office of Faculty Affairs, serves as the CCOC program coordinator.
+Leadership of the CCOC is supported by Beth Myers, Associate Vice Chancellor for Academic Planning and Institutional Effectiveness, Provost Office.
+Meesh Peel serves as the CCOC program coordinator.

 The CCOC welcomes and champions its mission in working with the university community towards integrating critical thinking, writing skills, other core learning outcomes, and high-impact practices into the core curriculum.

 Chair, Core Curriculum Oversight Committee